Ashapurna Devi: Television and film adaptions

 Her novel Baluchori was adapted as a TV serial on Deepto TV named Aparajita.
 Subarnalata (TV series) on Zee Bangla and Prothom Protisshruti on Colors Bangla were adaptations of her novels by the same name.
 Devi's 1953 novel Jog Biyog inspired a number of films in various Indian languages.
 The 1954 Bengali film Agni Pariksha was based on her novel by the same name.
 The movie was simultaneously made into a 1959 Telugu - Tamil bilingual titled Mangalya Balam in Telugu and Manjal Mahimai in Tamil.
 Later it was remade in Hindi in 1967 as Chhoti Si Mulaqat.
+In 1963, Chhaya Surya was released based on her story.

 The 1976 film Tapasya, produced by Tarachand Barjatya, was based on one of her stories.
+In 2010 Gaj Ukiler Hatya Rahasya was released based on the same name novel of Devi.
 Director Suman Mukhopadhyay adapted her story Chuti Nakoch into the Hindi feature film Nazarband, which premiered at the New York Indian Film Festival in 2021.